 What happens if I default on a SBA loan?
 If you’ve taken out a Small Business Administration or SBA loan and are not able to make your monthly payment it is undoubtedly creating a lot of stress and distracting you from your core task which is to own and operate your business.
 What can I do if I have to default on my SBA loan is a question I get asked quite often and there are different answers to the question as each situation is unique.
 It’s certainly not an easy thing to do and how successful you will be depends on your situation and successfully working with your SBA lender.

 Goals of the SBA borrower

 An SBA loan typically requires the borrower to provide both collateral and personal guarantees to secure their SBA loan.
-These guarantees are intentional as the full faith and credit of the US tax payer is behind every loan and it’s the SBA that’s responsible for making sure that the SBA loan process does all it can to make sure any and all loans are re-paid.
+These guarantees are intentional as the full faith and credit of the US taxpayer is behind every loan and it’s the SBA that’s responsible for making sure that the SBA loan process does all it can to make sure any loans are re-paid.

-If a borrower has provided the necessary guarantees and wants to get out from under their SBA loan obligations their goal is to avoid any and all of the following:
+If a borrower has provided the necessary guarantees and wants to get out from under their SBA loan obligations their goal is to avoid any of the following:

 - No business bankruptcy or disruption

 - Have all the liens removed from the business so the assets can be transferred to the new owner?